-If you are new here, scroll down to see information about our 2019 exhibition which took place in October.
+If you are new here, scroll down to see information about our 2019 exhibition which took place last October.

 The first exhibition was held at the ‘Open Art Space’ in the Sentinel Gallery in Chapel Road, Wivenhoe.

 Greta is a printmaker from Stowmarket in Suffolk.
 She makes limited edition lino prints and collographs.
 She will be showing framed pieces, plus unframed work and greetings cards with images taken from her prints.
 The photo above shows her working on a new lino print, and below shows some of her work, both finished and in progress, in a corner of her studio.